Positive scalar curvature on manifolds with fibered singularities: The case

-It remains to construct a splitting from (a subgroup of) $\widetilde\Omega^{\spin}_{n-2}(\bC\bP^\infty)$ to $\Omega^{\spS}_n$.
-Given a spin manifold $N^{n-2}$ with a line bundle $L$ over it, if $c_1(L)$ is even, i.e., if it reduces mod $2$ to $0$, then the total space of $L$ is a spin manifold and, again, sending $N$ to (the negative of) the disk bundle of $L$ gives a splitting map for $\beta$.
-This gives a splitting on a finite-index subgroup of $\widetilde\Omega^{\spin}_{n-2}(\bC\bP^\infty)$. \end{proof} Restating Theorem \ref{thm:S1bordismseq} and Lemma \ref{lem:S1cofib} in slightly different language, we have the following: \begin{proposition} The bordism spectrum $\MSpin^{S^1\fb}$ splits as the direct sum of $\Sigma^2\MSpin \vee \Sigma^2\MSpin^c$ and of an extension {\lp}which splits after inverting $2${\rp} of $\Sigma^4\MSpin^c$ by $\MSpin$. \end{proposition} \begin{proof} This follows from the homotopy-theoretic description of the bordism groups and Lemma \ref{lem:S1cofib}. \end{proof} \begin{definition} The orientation maps $\alpha\co\MSpin \to \KO$ and $\alpha^c\co\MSpin^c \to \K$ for spin and spin$^c$ manifolds respectively are defined by taking the index of the appropriate Dirac operator.
+\end{proposition} \begin{proof} This follows from the homotopy-theoretic description of the bordism groups and Lemma \ref{lem:S1cofib}. \end{proof} \begin{definition} The orientation maps $\alpha\co\MSpin \to \KO$ and $\alpha^c\co\MSpin^c \to \K$ for spin and spin$^c$ manifolds respectively are defined by taking the index of the appropriate Dirac operator.
 Then the maps $\alpha$ and $\alpha^c$ give a map of spectra